mercurius-js/auth/docs/schema-filtering.md

 This feature limits the [Introspection queries](https://graphql.org/learn/introspection/) visibility.
 Doing so, the user will only be able to see the fields that are accessible to them.

-To enable this feature, you can use the `namespace` plugin's option:
+To enable this feature, you can use the `filterSchema` plugin's option:

 ```js
 const Fastify = require('fastify')